davidgsd/AllScan/README.md

 # Road Map
 1. Additional refinements to existing features
 2. Implement user authentication system supporting multiple users with Read-only, Limited, or Full permissions and full control over login durations.
 Estimated completion: Jan.
 5
-3. Add support for EchoLink nodes.
-Estimated completion: Jan.
-12
-4. Other features that are highly requested or that seem like a good fit
+3. Other features that are highly requested or that seem like a good fit
-5. Additional stats/scan features
+4. Additional stats/scan features

 # Release Notes
 **v0.36 2022-12-22**<br>
 Properly handle case of invalid node number in the favorites file.
 Download ASTDB file if not found in allscan, allmon or supermon locations.
 Reload page on event-stream error if location.href is available.
 Update install/update notes.

 **v0.35 2022-12-21**<br>
 Optimize stats request timing to more quickly populate the favorites table after page load, then go to a reduced request rate over time, to reduce the chance of the ASL stats request limit (30 per minute) being exceeded if there are multiple AllScan web clients on a node.
-Link Favorites table Names text to the ASL stats page for the node.
+Link Favorites table Names text to the ASL stats page.
 Update JS reload function to prevent POST data being resubmitted after page reload.
 Minor optimizations.

 **v0.33 2022-12-20**<br>
 Add default global.inc file docs/global.inc.sample and give user option to configure and save this to ./global.inc if file was not found in . or ../supermon/.
 Documentation updates.
 GUI optimizations.
 Add default favorites file docs/favorites.ini.sample and give user option to copy this to ./favorites.ini if file was not found in . or ../supermon/.
-Use PHP cURL lib for ASL Stats data download if present.
-Move ASL stats output messages to p tag above Status Messages box.
+Use PHP cURL lib if present for ASL Stats requests.

 **v0.3 2022-12-19**<br>
 Implement ASL Stats functions, color coding of Favorites Table and new 'Rx%' and 'LCnt' columns.
 ASL APIs are limited to 30 requests/minute per IP Address.
 AllScan defaults to one stats request per 2.5 seconds but will reduce that frequency if over limit http code eg. 429 or another error is encountered during an API request.
 Improve handling of page reload logic after browser JS online event when node is not accessible.
 Enable automatic reading of astdb.txt file from allscan's directory or from ../supermon/ or /var/log/asterisk/.
 Enable automatic reading of allmon.ini file from allscan's directory or from /etc/asterisk/, ../supermon/, or ../allmon/allmon.ini.php.
 Show detailed messages on any issues found when trying to read the file.